Physics (PHYS) Courses

 An overview of human anatomy and physiology as background for the application of physics to cancer therapy and medical imaging.
 Anatomy as depicted by imaging technologies such as CT, mri, and radiography will be emphasized.
 Graded Sat/Uns.

-Prerequisite(s): enrollment in the graduate program in medical physics or permission of the Department.
+Prerequisite(s): enrollment in the graduate program in Medical Physics or permission of the Department.

 Advanced Topics in Medical Physics